The Circle-ellipse paradox: a problem in thermodynamics

 * so be careful what you say in a concert hall!

-To be honest, the flaw in the circle-ellipse paradox can be answered very simply, without mathematics.
+The flaw in the circle-ellipse paradox can be answered very simply, without a lot of mathematical detail.

 John Kilpatrick Home Page Email Latin curiosities Wordsquares